Sz-Tim/isRev/ms/msDraft.md

 Even in the tropical datasets, where species turnover is highest, the genus turnover is substantially lower.
 This is consistent with competitive exclusion between congeners across elevations, though heightened sensitivity to abiotic conditions and consequent elevational specialization could also produce this pattern.
 Nevertheless, high species turnover is not universal among the tropical gradients and turnover is consistently low in the temperate datasets.
-**Smooth this transition to connect ranges/beta diversity to richness more**

 # Richness patterns
 ### Species richness